 Groups are an ideal way of categorizing users to simplify and streamline permission assignment.
 Rather than assigning permissions to one user at a time, you can use groups to conveniently assign the same permissions to many users at once.

 You may give a group a unique Group name relevant to its purpose (e.g. a department or organization name), and optionally enter a Note for your reference.
 You may then click the drop-down box under Group members to add individual users to the group (you can always edit the group to add or remove users later).
 When finished, click the Create group button.

 Site administrators can manage the permissions and members of a group at any time.
-To make changes to a group, navigate to Settings > Groups and select the edit button in the rightmost column of the group list.
+To access the list of groups, type Manage Groups in the search bar at the top of each page, then click on the matching result.
+To make changes to a group select the edit button in the rightmost column of the group list.

-To delete a group, simply click the delete button in the rightmost column of the group list.
+To delete a group, click the delete button in the rightmost column of the group list.
 The group will immediately be deleted, and its members will lose any permissions they had previously inherited from the group.

 Files.com includes the Group Admin feature on Enterprise plans, providing administrators with the added flexibility of delegating user creation within a group to select non-administrators known as "group admins".